kamyab9k/FitCore-Documentation/README.md

   <tr>
     <td style="width:50%; vertical-align:top; padding-right:15px;" valign="top">

-<h2 style="margin-top: 0;"> Live Workout Sessions</h2>
+<h2 style="margin-top: 0;"> 🔥 Live Workout Sessions</h2>

-Join our live workout sessions for real-time, instructor-led guidance and an immersive fitness experience.
+Join our workout sessions for instructor-led guidance and an immersive fitness experience.

-1. **Interactive Live Sessions**: Engage in live workout sessions where you can follow along with an instructor's video, guiding you through each exercise.(Due to Iran's policy of Censoring Youtube Platform, this feature will be impacted with IPs from this region)
+1. **Interactive workout Sessions**: Engage in live workout sessions where you can follow along with an instructor's video, guiding you through each exercise.
+   - (Due to Iran's policy of Censoring Youtube Platform, this feature will be impacted with IPs from this region)

     </td>
     <td style="width:50%; vertical-align:top; text-align:right;" valign="top">